Tanya Vargas : Peninsula Bridge High School Academy : Class of 2020

 What’s been one of your greatest challenges in the transition from middle school to high school?

 “One of my greatest challenges in the transition of middle school to high school is going from a public school to a private school.
-[Mercy is an all-girl private school in San Mateo] I am very appreciative of going to a private school, but it’s been hard because I often feel different from all the girls there.
+[Mercy is an all-girl private school in Burlingame] I am very appreciative of going to a private school, but it’s been hard because I often feel different from all the girls there.
 I have gone to public schools my whole life and it’s been a great adventure, but now I’m ready to challenge myself even more, regardless of how difficult the transition has been.”

 What’s your dream college?
 What do you want to be when you grow up?